evertonstz/youtube-upload/README.md

 Fork: caption/subtitles support
 ============
-This a fork from the original [Youtube-upload by tokland ](https://github.com/tokland/youtube-upload), the main reason of this fork existence is to add suport for captions to be uploaded to youtube alongside the video.
-If you used the old youtube-upload you'll have to delete your ".youtube-upload-credentials.json" file, as this new version requires more scopes.
+This is a fork from the original [Youtube-upload by tokland ](https://github.com/tokland/youtube-upload), the main reason for this fork's existence is to add suport for captions to be uploaded to youtube alongside the video.
+If you used the original youtube-upload you'll have to delete your ".youtube-upload-credentials.json" file, as this new version requires more scopes.
+The implementation isn't very good and you guys can see I'm having to work on it to make it good enough for a pull request, but, the changes are functional (kinda).
+More on how to use ahead v

 Introduction
 ============